Ștefan Bîtca

-Ștefan Bîtca (born 27 September 2005) is a Moldovan professional footballer who plays as a winger for Nemzeti Bajnokság I club Zalaegerszeg, on loan from Moldovan Liga club Zimbru Chișinău and the Moldova national team.
+Ștefan Bîtca (born 27 September 2005) is a Moldovan professional footballer who plays as a winger for Moldovan Liga club Sheriff Tiraspol and the Moldova national team.

 Club career

 Bîtca made his professional debut for Zimbru Chișinău on 1 August 2023 in a UEFA Europa Conference League second qualifying round match against Fenerbahçe, coming on as a 73rd-minute substitute in a 0–4 home loss.

 International career

 On 19 May 2025, Bîtca received his first call up to the senior Moldova squad for the friendly match against Poland and the 2026 FIFA World Cup qualifying away match against Italy.
 However, he remained an unused substitute.He made his senior debut on 13 November 2025, appearing as a 55th-minute substitute in a 0–2 2026 FIFA World Cup qualifying home defeat against Italy.